Giovanni Battista

 Giovanni Battista was a common Italian given name (see Battista for those with the surname) in the 16th-18th centuries.
 It refers to "John the Baptist" in English, the French equivalent is "Jean-Baptiste".
 Common nicknames include Giambattista, Gianbattista, Giovambattista, or Giambo.
-In Genoese the nickname was Baciccio, and a common shortening was Giovan Battista, Giobatta or simply G.B..
+In Genoese the nickname was Baciccio, and a common abbreviation was Giovan Battista, Giobatta or simply G.B..
 The people listed below are Italian unless noted otherwise.